jibsirirak/ig_clone/README.md

 # IG_Clone
- >It's a cloning of the youtube page.
+ >It's a cloning of the IG page.

 ## Technologies Used
 - React